 How do I stop my hair from being frizzy after washing it?

 One golden rule to prevent frizz after washing your hair is not using a hairdryer on it, or if you have to then use it on a low heat and with plenty of heat protectant and finishing with a nourishing cream afterward.
+A hairdryer can be bad for your hair at the best of times.

 Most people think that using a towel to dry their hair slightly after a shower is good, but the friction caused by rubbing can cause breakage and will leave your hair frizzy once it’s dried.